0

 • Access to the World Unite!
 Knowledge Base which has preparation materials including intercultural preparation, compiled particularly for your destination

-• Preparation Session via Zoom, together with further participants
+• Preparation Session via video call, together with further participants

 • Arrangements for your Residence Permit, Work Permit or similar permit and other official permits (if required), but not the official government fees for it/them (See costs below)